Do We Really Need SFT? Prompt-as-Policy over Knowledge Graphs for Cold-start Next POI Recommendation: Prompt-as-Policy

-Grid cells $\mathcal{V}_G$ are obtained via spatial clustering with $k$-means on POI coordinates.
-The \textit{near} relation connects POIs within a Haversine distance threshold $r_{\text{near}}$.
-Following empirical findings that urban mobility transitions typically occur within 10km~\cite{wang2023meta}, we set $r_{\text{near}} = 10$km across all dataset to capture realistic movement patterns while maintaining computational efficiency.
+Grid cells $\mathcal{V}_G$ are obtained by spatial clustering with $k$-means on POI coordinates.
+The \textit{near} relation connects POIs within a Haversine distance threshold $d_{\text{near}}$.
+Following empirical findings that urban mobility transitions typically occur within 10km~\cite{wang2023meta}, we set $d_{\text{near}} = 10$km across all datasets to capture realistic movement patterns while maintaining computational efficiency.
 The \textit{activeInTime} relation links each POI to time slots during which it received historical check-ins.
-For path traversal, we allow bidirectional edge following to ensure connectivity while preserving relation semantics.
+For path traversal, we allow bidirectional edge following to ensure connectivity, while keeping the rationale verbalization consistent with the canonical semantics.
+When traversing reversed edges, we only use them to maintain graph connectivity, while the evidence rationales always verbalize relations in their canonical semantic direction.